Rosalinda Baldoz: Government service

 Baldoz rose through the ranks from being a contractual staff at the Bureau of Labor Relations in 1975 to different positions in the Department of Labor and Employment such as mediator-arbiter in 1976, labor arbiter at the National Labor Relations Commission in 1982, Deputy Administrator, later Deputy Executive Director, and finally, Executive Director of the National Conciliation and Mediation Board in 1997.

 In 1998, she was named Undersecretary for Labor Relations and Management of the Department.
 During the time of President Gloria Macapagal Arroyo, Baldoz was elevated to the position of Administrator of the Philippine Overseas Employment Administration (POEA).

 Labor Secretary, 2010-2016

-After Aquino won landslide in the 2010 presidential elections, Baldoz was tapped to join the cabinet to head the labor portfolio.
+After Aquino won a landslide in the 2010 presidential elections, Baldoz was tapped to join the cabinet to head the labor portfolio.
 She replaced then acting labor secretary Marianito Roque, a former Administrator of the Overseas Workers Welfare Administration (OWWA).

 As Labor Secretary, she presided over the POEA governing board as chairperson.
 Baldoz also sat as one of the board of directors of Land Bank of the Philippines.